Acute Lymphoblastic Leukemia (ALL)

 Clinical trials are research studies that offer promising new treatments not yet available to the public.
 Doctors will decide if a child is a good candidate for a clinical trial.

-But remember, you're not alone.
-To find support, talk to your doctor or a hospital social worker.
+Having a child being treated for cancer can feel overwhelming for any family.
+But you're not alone.
+To find support, talk to anyone on your child’s care team or a hospital social worker.
 Many resources are available to help you get through this difficult time.

 You also can find information and support online at: